 Next time, your competitor keyword positions and ranking URLs will be tracked along with yours.
 You can show or hide competitors from your workspace anytime by clicking on Show Competitors.

-For every subsequent check you run, all the top 30 results will be saved here.
+For every subsequent rankings checkup you run, all the top 30 results will be saved here.
 To check it out, go to SERP Analysis in the lower screen of the position checker, and switch to SERP History.

 Another reason rank checking remains important is because it lets you spot algorithm updates and SERP shakeups across various queries.
 Often, this means that you can react to such ranking changes instantly and adapt your SEO strategy to a given algorithm change so that your pages a) don't lose rank position, and even b) climb higher in the SERP.
 It is especially useful to monitor smaller changes that only affect our industry or niche, apart from the more generic Core Updates.